amloveyweb/amloveyweb.github.io/_pages/uCodeEditor/unity_actions.md

 ### Go To Scenes

-Quickly jump to a scene, no need to find a scene file and double click it.
+Quickly jump to a scene, no need to find a scene file and double click it in Project window.
 See `Unity Editor: Go To Scenes...` command in Command Palatte.

 ### Reveal Unity Speical Folder